Check out the artists and walls featured in this year's event.

 In 1994 he was an award winner in the California Small Works Show at the California Museum of Art,at the Luther Burbank Center for the Arts in Santa Rosa, Ca. He was also selected in 1995, 1996, and 1997.
 In 1994 he was a Gold Award winner in California Discovery Awards competition.
 He is currently showing at the John Pence Gallery in San Francisco, Ca., The Fairmont Gallery in Sonoma, Ca. and The Highlight Gallery in Mendocino, CA and the Sewell Gallery in Eureka CA

-Growing up in Chicago, I saw firsthand how important art was.
-My first group art exhibit was at the Art Institute of Chicago, when I was four.
-Because in1964 Chicago public schools incorporated an important new project called Head-Start, the focus was on art, and us lucky little kids got to paint!
+Growing up in Chicago, I quickly gleaned the importance and thrill of contributing to community and culture.
+My first group art exhibit was at the Art Institute of Chicago, when I was four, in 1964 -Chicago public schools incorporated the Head-Start program, the focus was art, and little kids got to paint, exhibit and feel connectedness.

 "The process of painting and art making is so far-out, to me, that I'm on my knees before I start.
-I mean it's humbling because it's a gift to create, and I don't take it for granted."
+I mean it's humbling because creating is a gift and I don't take it for granted."

 Johnathon DeSoto is best known for creating geometrically based art panels and mixed media pieces that are concerned with the political dynamics of the current day.
 He uses reclaimed wood, photography, painting and common construction and household materials.
 Stylistically, his work is constantly playing with the balance of “traditionally” feminine and masculine themes in an attempt to consider what it is to be a whole, thriving, contemplative being and society in an interconnected and intentional way.
 He is an artist born and raised in Humboldt county and received and ASN from college of the redwoods.
 He has no formal art training or education, but takes pride in the being part of a tradition of organic/folk art and maintaining a connection to the common person.